obriencj/python-sibilant/README.md

 between these two minor versions.
-It's possible that earlier versions of Python 3 could also be supported, but there are some syntax features that the sibilant implementation uses which would need to be changed (such as import of a tuple names, etc).
+It's possible that earlier versions of Python 3 could also be supported, but there are some syntax features that the sibilant implementation uses which would need to be changed.
+It's a low priority currently, but I'm definitely open to pull requests on that front if someone really needs 3.4 support.

 ## References

+Sibilant targets Python bytecode directly.
 I rely heavily on the auto-generated documentation for the `dis` module.

 * [Module `dis` in Python 3.6](https://docs.python.org/3.6/library/dis.html)
 * [Module `dis` in Python 3.5](https://docs.python.org/3.5/library/dis.html)